 Not long after, other colonies followed the lead of Massachusetts Bay and established their own militias.
 By 1638, the colonists brought an end to the fighting with the Pequot, but the militias continued to grow and defend their communities.
 These militias, Massachusetts in particular, provided the majority of soldiers during the Revolutionary War.
 They were also the basis for state militias when the United States was established.

-The National Guard was officially established in 1916, and was made up of 19 divisions during World War II.
-The National Guard consists of state-based military forces that are equipped, trained, and paid by the Federal Government.
-The president can call them to active duty in the regular armed services.
+The National Guard was officially established in 1916 and was made up of 19 divisions during World War II.
+The National Guard are state-based military forces that are equipped, trained, and paid by the Federal Government.
+The President can call them to active duty in the regular armed services.